Going Responsive With Limited Resources: A Look at Edinburgh Bicycle’s Journey3

 - Center the first container cell <td> so the entire email will remain center aligned.

 In addition, they should consider restructuring some HTML elements with defined table widths.
 This would fix alignment issues that were occurring.
-You can check out the original HTML code, as well as the altered HTML.

 Lastly, in order to make the buttons “fully” bulletproof, they should add a display: inline-block declaration and use the border property (rather than padding) for the main background color.